FAQ

 Is there a free SSL checker I can use without signing up?

-Yes — the homepage free SSL checker runs the same TLS handshake and chain validation that powers the monitored checks.
-No login required, rate-limited to a few checks per IP per hour.
+Yes.
+The homepage free SSL checker runs the same TLS handshake and chain validation that powers the monitored checks.
+No login required; anonymous checks are limited to two per hour per IP.

 Security & privacy